ejplatform/django-boogie/docs/testing.rst

 isolate.
 They are a nice when doing "integration tests", but are really poor to cover specific apps or functions.

-:class:`URLTester` provides a more fine grained option for testing the URLs of an specific app.
+:class:`UrlTester` provides a more fine grained option for testing the URLs of an specific app.

 .. code-block:: python

     # test_urls.py
-    from boogie.testing.pytest import URLTester
+    from boogie.testing.pytest import UrlTester

-    class TestURLs(URLTester):
+    class TestUrls(UrlTester):
         ... # TODO